samirettali/blog/content/posts/hackthebox/luke.md

 It's getting recognized, but, obviously, it's not a valid token.
-After a bit of googling we find that to authenticate using JWT Tokens we must make a `POST` request to a certain url with the username and password.
+After a bit of googling we find that to authenticate using JWT Tokens we must make a `POST` request to the endpoint providing the username and the password.

-You can find an explanation about JWT [here](https://medium.com/swlh/a-practical-guide-for-jwt-authentication-using-nodejs-and-express-d48369e7e6d4).
+You can find a good explanation about JWT [here](https://medium.com/swlh/a-practical-guide-for-jwt-authentication-using-nodejs-and-express-d48369e7e6d4).

 Let's search any valid path on port 3000:
 ![Ffuf 3000](/images/hackthebox/luke/ffuf-3000.png)